configcat/docs/website/docs/sdk-reference/node.md

 ### Manual polling

-Manual polling gives you full control over when the setting values are downloaded. *ConfigCat SDK* will not update them automatically.
+Manual polling gives you full control over when the `config.json` (with the setting values) is downloaded. *ConfigCat SDK* will not update them automatically.
 Calling `forceRefresh()` or `forceRefreshAsync()` is your application's responsibility.

 #### `createClientWithManualPoll(sdkKey, options)`